-What can we expect from the Irish Premiership new season?
+What can we expect from the new Irish Premiership season?

 Last updated on .From the section Irish

-The countdown is well and truly on to the start of a new Irish Premiership season.
+The countdown is well and truly on to the start of the new Irish Premiership season.

-Last term delivered drama aplenty in front of much increased attendances as Linfield held off a sustained challenge from Cliftonville to secure a fourth successive league title on the final day.
+Last term delivered drama aplenty in front of much-increased attendances as Linfield held off a sustained challenge from Cliftonville to secure a fourth successive league title on the final day.

-Larne saw off Glentoran via a play-off to clinch the one remaining place in European club competition offered by the league while Crusaders dramatically sealed Irish Cup glory and Cliftonville took the League Cup honours.
+Larne saw off Glentoran via a play-off to clinch the one remaining place in European club competition offered by the league, while Crusaders dramatically sealed Irish Cup glory and Cliftonville took the League Cup honours.

-This year's campaign has all the makings of another thriller and with anticipation mounting we assess the prospects for the forthcoming nine months of action.
+This year's campaign has all the makings of another thriller, and with anticipation mounting we assess the prospects for the forthcoming nine months of action.

 Can anyone break Linfield's title stranglehold?